cropmapteam/Scotland-crop-map/zonal_experiments/README.md

 OUTPUT_PATH is where the output csv files should be written

 NUM_OF_CORES set the number of cpu cores to be allocated to the multiprocessing pool.
+Set to a number fewer than the number of cpu cores on the machine.

 **concat_ml_output.py**